SciKit-Surgery/scikit-surgerybard/README.rst

    :alt: Follow scikit_surgery on twitter

-Authors: Matt Clarkson, Mian Ahmad, Stephen Thompson
+Authors: Matt Clarkson, Mian Ahmad, Tom Dowrick, Stephen Thompson

 Basic Augmented Reality Demo (BARD) is part of the `SciKit-Surgery`_ software project, developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, part of `University College London (UCL)`_.